-The business wrap: Mistry loses NCLT case to Tata Sons, and 6 other top stories
+The business wrap: Cyrus Mistry loses NCLT case to Tata Sons, and six other top stories

 In other headlines: Trai sought the attorney general’s views on Reliance Jio’s tariff plans, and Indian markets ended flat after registering early gains.